metric-space/yajjsl/README.md

 ### Goals of this Library

-1. To provide type validation for enities inside a json object
+1. To provide type validation for entities inside a json object
-2. To provide value validation for entities inside a json object
+2. To provide checkif-empty/undefined validation for entities inside a json object
-3. The output of this will a list of errors
+3. The output of this will be a list of errors

 ### Development Goals